Earn your master’s degree in conservation and wildlife biology online

 Flexible course delivery to fit your schedule

-The master's in wildlife biology is offered online in a flexible, self-paced study format optimal for working professionals.
+This wildlife and conservation biology degree is offered online in a flexible, self-paced study format optimal for working professionals.
 The discipline requires knowledge of biological, physical, chemical, and ecological processes; study design; and statistics.
 Courses are delivered online using Canvas, a convenient online learning management system, which also offers forums for collaboration with other students and faculty.

 What you learn